Aguada, Puerto Rico: Nicknames

 Aguada has various nicknames, most of them pertaining to its origins.
 One is "La Villa del Sotomayor" ("Sotomayor Village"), which was the name originally given to it by Cristóbal de Sotomayor during its colonization in 1510.
 It is also called "Villa de San Francisco de Asís de la Aguada", which was the name given to the region when the Franciscan friars took control of it.
 Aguada is also called "La Ciudad del Descubrimiento" ("City of the Discovery") in reference to it being one of the possible places where Christopher Columbus entered the island.
 Other nicknames are "El Pueblo Playero" ("The Beach Town") for its many beaches, and "La Ciudad del Vaticano" ("The Vatican City") for being considered the "capital of Catholicism" in the island.

 Anthem

 Aguada's anthem was written by Rolando Acevedo Lorenzo.

+Patron Saint

+Saint Francis of Assisi is Aguada's patron saint.